QCDHUB/GAN2021/Dev/Pawel/README.md

 **Keras 2.3.0**
 <br>Most recent versions of TensorFlow/Keras break gradient penatlty part in loss functions.

-A data file, evts-clas.npy these notebooks need to run is located in /work/JAM/pawel
+A data file, evts-clas.npy, these notebooks need to run is located in /work/JAM/pawel